The Compass Fund

 2. Abstract review

-Feedback and decisions will be provided to project leaders by mid-October.
+Abstracts are reviewed by the Review Board.
 A project leader whose abstract is approved by the Compass Fund Review Board will be eligible to complete a full proposal.

 3. Proposal review